This paper is available for the academic year 2025-26.

 Easter Term: 4 weekly revision seminars and 2 fortnightly revision supervisions

 For the SL6 Moodle site, please see here.
-The password can be collected from the paper coordinator.
+The password can be collected from the course advisor.

 Section A: One essay or commentary on the Set Texts.
-Students may choose from one comparative essay question on both texts, one essay question on one of the texts, and one extract for commentary from the other text.
+Students are presented with a choice of one comparative essay question on both of the texts, one essay question on one of the texts, and one extract for commentary from the other text.

 Section B: Two essays on the Topics.
 Students are presented with two questions for each of the six Topics.
-They may choose to answer those questions using primary material from the other Topics.
-However, all answers in Section B must refer substantially to works by two or more artists of any medium, at least one of which must be a written text.
+They may answer those questions using primary material from the other Topics, if they choose.
+All answers in Section B must refer substantively to works by two or more figures – these should primarily be works of art (literary, visual, dramatic, cinematic or otherwise), though certain significant essays from the period may be permissible upon consultation with the advisor.
+All answers in Section B must refer substantively to one or more written texts.